Nazgul28/App-Mars-Colony/README.md

 # App "Mars Colony" project - AngularJS

-Project 4 - RED Academy.

 In this project I could practice my skills in AngularJS!
+It was my 4th project at RED Academy.

 I also implemented basic ajax GET and POST requests using Angular’s $http service in order to:
 Save a new colonists information,